Ben Hall and His Gang: Production

-This was the first film Gavin made for the producing team of Stanley Crick and Herbert Finlay after ending his association with H. A. Forsyth and Southern Cross Film Enterprises.
-Gavin publicly announced he had left Southern Cross in advertising for the film.
+Gavin had made two successful bushranger biopic movies in association with H.A.
+Forsyth, Thunderbolt and Moonlite.
+However on 24 December 1910 (before Moonlite had been released) Gavin announced he had Forsyth had parted ways and he would be making a new film, a version of the Ben Hall story, through his own company.
+He eventually formed a new partnership with the producing team of Stanley Crick and Herbert Finlay.
 Crick and Finlay were based out of offices at 75 York St Sydney.

+On 9 January Gavin announced that the film was almost completed, and he was preparing a new bushranger biopic, about Frank Gardiner.

 Reception

 The film performed well at the box office.

 Gavin went on to make three more films for Crick and Finlay (Frank Gardiner, the King of the Road (1911), Keane of Kalgoorlie (1911), The Assigned Servant (1911)), and one for their new company, the Australian Photo-Play Company (The Mark of the Lash (1911)).